root-project/root/documentation/primer/histograms.md

 Some lines now need a bit of clarification:

--   line *3*: Cint, as we know, is also able to interpret more than one function per file.
+-   line *3*: Cling, as we know, is also able to interpret more than one function per file.
 In this case the function simply sets up some parameters to conveniently set the line of histograms.

--   line *20* to *22*: Some contracted C++ syntax for conditional statements is used to fill the histograms with different numbers of entries inside the loop.
+-   line *19* to *21*: Some contracted C++ syntax for conditional statements is used to fill the histograms with different numbers of entries inside the loop.

--   line *27*: This is a crucial step for the sum and ratio of histograms to handle errors properly.
+-   line *26*: This is a crucial step for the sum and ratio of histograms to handle errors properly.
 The method `TH1::Sumw2` makes sure that the squares of weights are stored inside the histogram (equivalent to the number of entries per bin if weights of 1 are